opentable/menu-code-test-react/README.md

 ## Submission

-Please submit your program either by sending a zip file or by providing a link to a repository, dropbox, etc to your point of contact at OpenTable.
+Please submit your program as an online repository or downloadable link to your point of contact at OpenTable.